There are many things to contemplate when it comes to taking care of your home.

 7. Air Quality Issues

 A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating unit.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.

 So you do all your investigating and decide you do need a new heater, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total rebuild of the entire system, call McKinley Heating Service Experts today for a free, no-obligation Home Comfort Analysis.